 | Audio Load-out | ≈ 2 h |

-The basic framework (tower, video wall, PA towers, lighting concept) was kept and continued.
-In 2022, L-Acoustics K1, K2, KARA, K1-SB and KS28 plus Avid Venue control were still used.
-In terms of content, the setlist changed (new album Zeit) along with individual props / effects; in 2023 some single show elements (e.g. the "Pussy" cannon) were dropped in part.
+The basic framework — tower, video wall, PA towers, lighting concept — stayed the same across the tour.
+In 2022, L-Acoustics K1, K2, KARA, K1-SB and KS28 plus Avid Venue were still in use.
+What changed was mainly the setlist (new album Zeit) and some props and effects; in 2023 a few show elements were dropped (such as the “Pussy” cannon).

-The information on this page comes from official statements by the houses involved and from the international trade press — filtered down to what is actually documented.
-Exact total counts of each individual fixture are not fully published; manufacturers each name only "their" units, which is why the individual items add up to "over 1,000 fixtures" without every position being publicly listed.
+The information on this page comes from official statements by the companies involved and from the international trade press — limited to what is actually documented.
+Exact totals for each fixture aren’t fully published; manufacturers list only their own units, so the individual items add up to “over 1,000 fixtures” without every position being publicly listed.